 HEC 609.
 Home Economics Internship.
 (3-9).
-Prerequisites, majors only, minimum graduate standing, minimum GPA of 2.7, consent of faculty sponsor.
+Prerequisites, majors only, minimum graduate standing, GPA of 3.0 or above and consent of faculty sponsor.
 Field experiences which integrate academic knowledge into a practical setting for career preparation.
 HEC 611.
 Current Trends in Management.
 (3).
 Developments of home management concepts and their application in a changing society.